jaspector

 All new buildings, additions, change of occupancy, alterations, and significant repairs are subject to 815 KAR 7:120 plan review and the 2015 Kentucky Building Code with 2018 amendments, or 815 KAR 7:125 for one- and two-family dwellings.

-Typical processing time is No published fixed turnaround; standard timing determined case by case by the local inspector.
+Building permit processing times in unincorporated McCreary County, KY typically run No published fixed turnaround; standard timing determined case by case by the local inspector.
 DHBC offers one-week fast-track review with 50% surcharge..
+Timelines can vary based on project complexity and current department workload.